 Research your location options and push forward accordingly.

-Once you know where you want your business to be located and have signed the necessary paperwork, you can secure the location and handle a few other essentials.
+Once you know that you want to start your own business where you want your business to be located and have signed the necessary paperwork, you can secure the location and handle a few other essentials.

 Start by obtaining all business permits that are necessary for building or starting a business.
 Look into what’s required of your country and state as far as zoning variances, safety and environmental inspections, and tax registrations and certificates are concerned.